onsi/ginkgo/docs/index.md

 Very-verbose mode contains additional information over verbose mode.
 In particular, `-vv` timelines indicate when individual nodes start and end and also include the full failure descriptions for _every_ failure encountered by the spec.
 Verbose mode does not include the node start/end events (though this can be turned on with `--show-node-events`) and does not include detailed failure information for anything other than the first (primary) failure.
 (Additional/subsequent failures typically occur in clean-up nodes and are not as relevant as the primary failure that occurs in a subject or setup node).

-When you [filter specs](#filtering-specs) using Ginkgo's various filtering mechanism Ginkgo usually emits a single cyan `S` for each skipped spec.
+When you [filter specs](#filtering-specs) using Ginkgo's various filtering mechanisms Ginkgo usually emits a single cyan `S` for each skipped spec.
 If you run with the very-verbose setting, however, Ginkgo will emit the description and location information of every skipped spec.
 This can be useful if you need to debug your filter queries and can be paired with `--dry-run`.

 #### Other Settings
 Here are a grab bag of other settings: